Our Partners

 Since becoming an affiliate of Earth Charter International in 2008, the Edmund Rice Centre has joined a diverse global network of people, organizations and institutions that participate in promoting and implementing the values and principles of the Earth Charter.

 The Edmund Rice Centre’s approach to fulfilling these obligations is two-pronged: firstly continue to develop and find ways to integrate environmental considerations into the workplace and staff activities; and secondly, to continually explore and expand the way it integrates the Earth Charter principles into its existing social justice education, research and advocacy programs aimed at promoting human rights.
-We are happy to assist.

 Education and the Earth Charter

-Education is fundamental to the mission of Earth Charter Initiative.
+Education is fundamental to the mission of the Earth Charter Initiative.
 Earth Charter International has therefore created the Earth Charter Center for Education for Sustainable Development at the University for Peace in Costa Rica.
 The Center’s mission is to promote the use of the Earth Charter in schools, colleges, universities, and non-formal education programmes throughout the world and contribute to education for a sustainable way of life.

 The Earth Charter Initiative seeks to collaborate with the efforts of the United Nations Decade of Education for Sustainable Development.
 In October 2003, UNESCO adopted a resolution "recognising the Earth Charter as an important ethical framework for sustainable development."
 The resolution affirms member states' intention to "utilise the Earth Charter as an educational instrument, particularly in the framework of the United Nations Decade for Education for Sustainable Development" (Resolution Reference 32C/ Resolution 17).